wurmlab/genomicscourse/2020/practicals/reference_genome/assembly.md

 You need to have gone through [Part 1: Read cleaning](read-cleaning) before starting this practical.

-### Offline exercise

-Find (or make) some friends; find a table.
-In groups of 4 or 5, ask an assistant for an assembly task.

 ### Brief assembly example / concepts

 Many different pieces of software exist for genome assembly.
 We will be using [SPAdes](https://cab.spbu.ru/software/spades/).